-2019 Compensation Program
+2020 Compensation Program

-As part of the year-end 2018 compensation process, the Compensation Committee reviewed the following considerations:
+As part of the year-end 2019 compensation process, the Compensation Committee reviewed the following considerations:

-- Historical compensation levels for our NEOs has been below the 25th percentile of the Peer Group; - The size of the Company (based on implied equity market capitalization) is slightly below the median of the Peer Group; - On a performance basis, the Company has delivered exceptional value to stockholders, with our total stockholder return ("TSR") performance as follows:
+Historical compensation levels for our NEOs has been at or below the 25th percentile of the Peer Group;

+- The size of the Company (based on implied equity market capitalization) approximates the median of the Peer Group; - On a performance basis, the Company has delivered exceptional value to stockholders, with our total stockholder return performance as follows:

-Total Stockholder Return
+Total Stockholder Retur n

-1-Year 5-Year
+1-Year 3-Year 5-Year

-Armada Hoffler Properties, Inc. (4.22)% 58.38 % 104.06 %
+Armada Hoffler Properties, Inc. 37% 48% 156%

-MSCI US REIT Index (4.57)% 8.89 % 45.55 %
+MSCI US REIT Index 26% 26% 40%

 Peer Group

-75th Percentile 4.56 % 57.71 % 90.66 %
+75th Percentile 54% 43% 102%

-50th Percentile (8.89)% 14.38 % 24.39 %
+50th Percentile 32% 18% 40%

-25th Percentile (22.45)% (13.56)% (16.24)%
+25th Percentile 18% 10% 19%

-Based on this assessment, the Compensation Committee determined that it was appropriate to increase 2019 compensation opportunities to more competitive levels relative to the Peer Group, while still maintaining a more moderate approach with target total compensation still below the median of the Peer Group.
+Based on this assessment, the Compensation Committee determined that it was appropriate to increase 2020 compensation opportunities to more competitive levels relative to the Peer Group, while still maintaining a more moderate approach with target total compensation still below the median of the Peer Group.
+The Compensation Committee made the following 2020 decisions described below including 2020 performance targets without the benefit of being able to consider the more recent developments regarding the COVID-19 pandemic.

-Increase in NEO Base Salaries
+Base Salaries

-In January 2019, the Compensation Committee approved salary increases for certain of our NEOs in order to ensure that the salaries are competitive with our Peer Group and to recognize the NEOs' increased responsibilities within the Company.
-The Compensation Committee has set 2019 base salaries for Messrs.
-Haddad, O'Hara and Apperson and Ms. Hampton in the following amounts:
+In February 2020, the Compensation Committee approved salary increases for certain of our NEOs in order to ensure that the salaries are competitive with our Peer Group and to recognize the NEOs' increased responsibilities within the Company.
+The Compensation Committee has set 2020 base salaries for Messrs.
+Haddad, O'Hara, Apperson and Tibbetts and Ms. Hampton in the following amounts:

-Name 2 019 Base Salary (1)
+Name 2020 Base Sal lary (1)

-Louis S. Haddad \$ 934,253
+Louis S. Haddad \$ 1,027,378

-Michael P. O'Hara 375,000
+Michael P. O'Hara 400,000

-Shelly Hampton 309,000
+Shelly Hampton 325,000

-Eric E. Apperson 360,500
+Eric E. Apperson 375,000

+Shawn Tibbetts 350,000